Recycle Guide

 Textiles get wound up in the sorting machinery and can cause severe, expensive damage.
 If in good condition, please donate; otherwise, put in the garbage.

 Compostable plastics are not plastics, and cannot be recycled into new materials.
 They also are not compostable in our local compost facilities.
-Learn why composters serving Oregon do not want compostable packaging and service ware.
+Learn why composters serving Oregon do not want compostable packaging and service ware (PDF from DEQ).

 These items get wound up in the sorting machinery and can cause severe, expensive damage.
 You can collect plastic bubble wrap envelopes (clean and dry, no labels nor stickers) and return to local participating retailers for recycling.